Table of Contents

 The Starizona 0.63x SCT reducer and corrector is a phenomenal piece of equipment for demanding tasks on SCTs, such as deep sky astrophotography with large total integration times.
 It both decreases the focal length as with a standard reducer, while also flattening the field by eliminating the coma and other optical imperfections present with SCTs in particular.
 Although this thing isn’t cheap, I found great success with it.
-The most noteworthy aspect was how it didn’t introduce heavy gradients such as with the cheaper Antares reducer I used to use.
+The most noteworthy aspect was how it provided a pain-free calibration experience with few discernible gradients that I’ve gotten with other setups.
 This leads toreally clean and manageable results, even with very high integration times.
 It is expensive, however, and not forgiving on the attachment methods, requiring a 2″ accessory receiver and giving M42 threads on the camera side rather than the common SCT threading.

 Specs

 This piece of equipment is not cheap, running right at $400 when I purchased it.
 It is available at many different vendors, including Starizona itself.
-There are multiple iterations of this reducer in existence and I believe mine is version III.
-If not, it’s version IV, however I’m pretty sure it’s III.
-I checked the order receipt and I do have version III!
+There are multiple iterations of this reducer in existence and mine is version III.

 This reducer attaches to the telescope side without any threading, but rather with an SCT to 2″ adapter.
 Some of these have click locks, and others have a thumbscrew.
 They’re the same hardware that would attach a 2″ diagonal or eyepiece to the back.

-The camera side leaves M42 male threading (rather than the 2″ SCT threading that is on the back of many SCTs below 10″), which allows you to affix many rotators or off-axis guiders immediately afterwards, but not the standard T-adapter tube that is often used right on the SCT.
+The camera side leaves M42 male threading (rather than the 2″ SCT threading that is on the back of many SCTs below 11″ apertures), which allows you to affix various rotators or off-axis guiders immediately afterwards, but not the standard T-adapter tube that is often used right on the SCT.

 The backfocus distance (from the back of the reducer to the camera sensor) is very finicky (understandably) and should be measured to the nearest millimeter, using spacers as needed.
 I won’t provide this measurement here because it may vary between versions, however it should be clearly noted in the documentation for your purchase.
 The reducer ideally belongs as close to the telescope as possible, with a standard 2″ accessory connection to the scope being the closest option.